Mominahabibi19/Lab1Reports/Lab1Report.md

 ## cat command with a path to a directory as an argument
 ![Image](catwdir.png)

-* The working directory was /home when the cd command with a path to a directory as an argument was run.
+* The working directory was home when the cat command with a path to a directory as an argument was run.

-* It changed my current directory to lecture1.
-I got this output because the cd command is used to change the current directory to the other directory that we want.
+* I got that output because I gave a path to a directory not to a file so the cat command is used to show the content of a file, not a directory.

-* The output is not an error.
+* The output is an error because giving a path to a directory does not make sense for this command so it showed me an error that itis not a valid argument for cat.